 Fly JetBlue Mint for 78K Citi points one-way

-This isn’t the cheapest option in this round-up but award space is usually plentiful.
+This isn’t the cheapest option in this round-up, but award space is usually plentiful.
 Thanks to Qatar Airways’ partnership with JetBlue, it’s possible to book JetBlue business class (Mint class) to/from Europe for 78,000 miles one-way.

-• The short story: Qatar Airways Privilege Club offers reasonable award pricing on JetBlue, which can be a great way to book Mint (business) class to Europe.
+- The short story: Qatar Airways Privilege Club offers reasonable award pricing on JetBlue, which can be a great way to book Mint (business) class to Europe.

-• Miles required: 78K each way.
+- Miles required: 78K each way.
 Taxes & fees departing the US are $10.10.

-• How to find awards: You can search for space via QatarAirways.com, but it is easier to start by finding "I" class space for business class awards.
+- How to find awards: You can search for space via QatarAirways.com, but it is easier to start by finding "I" class space for business class awards.
 You can find this via a paid tool like ExpertFlyer or with advanced routing codes via ITA Matrix.
 See the video instructions in this post for detailed instructions about how to find and book space.

-• How to book awards: Book on QatarAirways.com
+- How to book awards: Book on QatarAirways.com

-• Change and cancellation fees: $25 to change or cancel more than 24 hours in advance, $100 between 3-24hrs in advance, nonrefundable within 3 hours of departure.
-See more in this post.
+- Change and cancellation fees: $25 more than 24 hours in advance / $100 Between 3-24 hours in advance / Nonrefundable within 3 hours or after departure

-• Key warnings: Note that Qatar only charges mandatory taxes ($10.10 departing the US and between ~$40-$100 departing Europe) with no additional carrier-imposed surcharges on JetBlue awards.
+- Key warnings: Note that Qatar only charges mandatory taxes ($10.10 departing the US and between ~$40-$100 departing Europe) with no additional carrier-imposed surcharges on JetBlue awards.

-• Transfer from: Amex, Citi.
+- Transfer from: Amex, Citi.
 Also transfer to BA and then to Qatar with: Bilt, Capital One, Chase, Wells Fargo

 Fly to Hawaii for 10K one-way

-It’s possible to fly United Airlines to Hawaii from anywhere else in the United States for only 10K miles one-way economy or 15K business class!
+It’s possible to fly United Airlines to Hawaii from anywhere else in the United States for only 10K miles one-way economy or 15K miles business class!

 Unfortunately, it is notoriously difficult to actually book these awards.
 First, you have to find United saver award space.
 Next, the really hard part kicks in: you have to find a Turkish agent capable and willing to book the award for you.
 This post might help: How to book United flights with Turkish Miles & Smiles.
 See also: Turkish Miles & Smiles Complete Guide.